 Regional Events Acceleration Fund Round Two

-Applications for Round Two of the Regional Events Acceleration Fund are now open, with a further $20 million in funding for events hosted in regional NSW between July 2022 and June 2023.
+Applications for Round Two of the Regional Events Acceleration Fund have closed.
+Round Two provides a further $20 million in funding for events hosted in regional NSW between July 2022 and June 2023.

 The aim of the funding is to help attract new events to the regions, make existing iconic regional NSW events even bigger and better and improve accessibility and inclusion at major events.